ncase/anxiety/scenes/act4.md

 # act4d_recognition

+h2: Yeah you were on the couch!
+At the first party I went to,

 {{if _.a2_ending=="fight"}}
-h2: Yeah it was the first party, where I had that panic attack and punched the host!
+h2: The one where I had that panic attack and punched the host.
 {{/if}}

 {{if _.a2_ending=="flight"}}
-h2: Yeah it was the first party, where I had that panic attack and ran out crying!
+h2: The one where I had that panic attack and ran out crying.
 {{/if}}

 b: Hang on human, we might be making them uncomfortable.